jonathanoneill/jonathanoneill.github.io/_posts/2024-02-02-image-processing-with-torchvision.md

 ---
 title:  "Image Processing with Torchvision"
 excerpt: "This is a brief overview of the most common image-processing tasks that can be performed using the PyTorch Torchvision package.
-These tasks include image classification, localisation, object detection, instance segmentation, and semantic segmentation.
-Several models, such as ResNet-50, Faster R-CNN, and FCN, are used to demonstrate these tasks.
-The weights used in these models are the default weights available in Torchvision.
-The code examples in this overview are based on the examples provided in the PyTorch documentation and use Torchvision version 0.16."
+Including classification, localisation, object detection, instance segmentation and semantic segmentation."
 date:   2024-02-02 00:00:00
 categories:
   - AI